 Once the study team has narrowed down possible route alternatives, they will study them more in depth during the preparation of the L/DCR.
 The L/DCR will identify a preferred route alternative, define initial right-of-way needs and present an implementation plan.
 Project costs and preliminary design plans will also be included.
 The study team will present possible route alternatives to the public for review and comment at public meetings.

 After public input, the team will then study the route alternatives more in depth in a Location/Design Concept Report (L/DCR) and an Environmental Impact Statement (EIS) as required by the National Environmental Policy Act (NEPA).
 The L/DCR will document a preferred alternative route, define initial right-of-way requirements and include an implementation plan.
 Project costs and preliminary design plans will also be included.

 Once the draft EIS is approved, a public hearing will be held for final public review and comment.
-This is anticipated to take place late 2012.
+This is anticipated to take place in early 2013.